 “The Profile was the right pick, because it is such a flexible platform for this type of show,” Nelson continues, “and it was, by far, the most requested item on bands’ technical specifications.”

-Robb Allan, solutions development manager at Avid, who was on hand to help mind the Ball’s FOH position – he also got a chance to get behind the board to mix Nicole Scherzinger and LMFAO, the two acts that didn’t arrive with their own FOH engineers – got involved in the project while Nelson was picking gear and building show files.
-“We looked at what each act had or required in terms of files and channels and then came up with a plan,” he says.
+Robb Allan, solutions development manager at Avid, was on hand to help mind the Ball’s FOH position.
+Allan also got a chance to get behind the board to mix Nicole Scherzinger and LMFAO, the two acts that didn’t arrive with their own FOH engineers.
+Allan got involved in the project while Nelson was picking gear and building show files.
+“We looked at what each act had or required in terms of files and channels and then came up with a plan,” Allan says.
 “The fact that so many of them were touring with a VENUE made it easier.”